brandicameron/krusty-krab/README.md

 &nbsp;<br>

 - Used "grid-template-areas" for the first time — so cool & powerful!!
+Used to easily change the order of the banner items between desktop and mobile layouts.
+- First time creating a working shopping cart with add to cart buttons and ability to adjust quantities in the cart.
+- First time to implement a "notification" that pops out when an item is added to the cart.
-- Learned about "e.currentTarget", which was fixed a bug where the "Coral Bits" cart button was returning a data attribute value of "null"
+- Learned about "e.currentTarget", which fixed a bug where the "Coral Bits" cart button was returning a data attribute value of "null".
+- It was fun getting the random bubbles to float up the entire page with vanilla css.
+- More practice using Context. (used for shopping cart state)
+- More practice creating a mobile menu (including animated hamburger menu that flys out)
-- I was unaware that p and header tags are not allowed inside a button. 🤨
+- Learned that a p tag is not allowed inside a button. 🤨
+- Been playing around with how I like to organize files in a Next project using css modules — this time I housed all the css files within the styles folder that is already present in a next project.
+On the [Men in Black Agent Portal project](https://github.com/brandicameron/MIB) I kept the css modules next to each component, which I think I like better.

   &nbsp;<br>